-On-page optimisation as the name suggests involves everything that you do directly on a page to optimise it such as editing its content, adding content, doing HTML or another coding.
+On-page optimisation involves everything you do on a page to optimise it, e.g. editing its content, adding content, doing HTML or other coding.

-Off-page optimisation is activities conducted outside of your web page (hence the name off-page) to promote your web page or site such as creating inbound links (backlinks) to the content of your web page.
+Off-page optimisation is activities conducted outside of your web page (hence the name off-page) to promote your web page or site, such as creating inbound links (backlinks) to the content of your web page.

 SEO has evolved a lot in recent times.
-Gone are the days when organisations focused on keywords alone.
+Gone are the days when organisations focused on target keywords alone.

 Benefits of SEO